 Watch the Shadows, Capture the Silhouettes

 It’s common to play with shadows in photography, but stretch yourself further by focusing on silhouettes only.
-This easy photo project doesn’t require special equipment and will help train your eye to look at light and shadow in a new way.
+To do this, you can either cast shadows directly on your subjects or employ shadows as the focal point of the composition.
+In either case, creatively harnessing shadows will prompt viewers to see them in a new light and will help train your eye to look at light and shadow in a different way.
+Plus, this easy photo project doesn’t require any special equipment.

 Spark Up Some Steel Wool Photography

 Light up the sky and try your hand at steel wool photography.
 It’s relatively easy to set up, materials—which include steel wool, a bundle of fine steel filaments, a standard whisk, some wire, wire cutters, and matches or a lighter—are easy to source, and it’ll push you one step further than regular light painting.
 Check out our handy guide on how to shoot steel wool photography and get started in creating some sparkling images.

 See Colors Differently with Infrared Photography

 Get instantly artistic photos by experimenting with infrared photography.
 By revealing an otherwise invisible light, your images will appear otherworldly—though mastering the process is entirely attainable.
 Once you check how sensitive your camera is to light, it’s just a matter of purchasing an infrared filter and letting your imagination run wild.
 Digital Photography School has a great guide on how to test your camera for infrared sensitivity.

 Get Wet While Experimenting with Liquids

-Play with liquid and the possibilities are endless.
-Different colored water, paints, and oils all create interesting patterns and shapes that can easily be captured, even in small spaces.
+Play with liquid and watch the inspiration flow!
+Different colored water, paints, and oils all create interesting patterns and abstract shapes that can easily be captured, even in small spaces.
 Or, get up close and macro with a single water drop.
-When you stop to think about how liquid reflects light and changes form, you’ll see how endless the possibilities really are.
+When you stop to think about how liquid reflects light, changes form, and reacts to color, you’ll see how endless the possibilities really are.

 Photograph a Stranger a Day

 Interested in street photography, but feeling a little shy?
-Open your doors, get out on the street and set a goal to photograph a stranger a day for an entire month.
+Open your doors, get out on the street, and set a goal to photograph a stranger a day for an entire month.
 The best street photographers spend the majority of time immersed in society, seeking out their subject, and so should you.
 For some extra inspiration, check out our interview with Dina Alfasi, a photographer who spends her morning commutes snapping surprisingly profound portraits of her fellow passengers.